-The a1 assigned Funding Structure score is positioned three notches above the initial score.
+The a1 assigned Funding Structure score is positioned three notches above the baa1 initial score.
 The score takes into account the deficiency guarantee provided by the Canton of St. Gallen on the bank's senior obligations.

-Following several years of declines, SGKB's share of market funding has increased again in 2019 and the first half of 2020 because of the increase in the amount of sight deposits that banks can hold at 0% interest at the SNB, which are refinanced by market funding sources at negative rates in order to generate carry income.
-The bank's market funding increasingly consists of covered bonds (CHF 4.2 billion as of 30 June 2020), limiting potential interest rate and refinancing risks for the bank, given its more matched asset-liability profile.
+Following several years of declines, SGKB's share of market funding has increased again in 2019 and 2020 because of the increase in the amount of sight deposits that banks can hold at 0% interest at the SNB, which are refinanced by market funding sources at negative rates in order to generate carry income.
+The bank's market funding increasingly consists of covered bonds (CHF4.2 billion as of 31 December 2020), limiting potential interest rate and refinancing risks for the bank, given its more matched asset-liability profile.